China auto sales fall in July, while exports jump about 20% as automakers expand across the globe

 More than half of all vehicles sold were so-called “new energy vehicles,” or electrics and plug-in hybrids.

+“The EU’s preliminary ruling lacks a factual and legal basis, seriously violates WTO rules, and undermines the overall situation of global cooperation in addressing climate change,” the ministry said in a statement on its website.

+“We urge the EU to immediately correct its wrong practices and jointly maintain the stability of China-EU economic and trade cooperation and the electric vehicle industry chain supply chain,” it said.

-To try to boost demand, the government has expanded incentives to encourage drivers to trade in their older, gas and diesel-fueled cars and buy EVs.
+To try to boost demand and counter slowing economic growth while also promoting cleaner transport, China has expanded incentives to encourage drivers to trade in their older, gas and diesel-fueled cars and buy EVs.

 While overall car sales have remained lackluster, sales of EVs rose nearly 30% in July from the year before to about 991,000.
 Of that total, 887,000 were sold in China and 103,000 were exported.